HeIIow2/music-downloader/README.md

 To fetch from [Musicbrainz](musicbrainz.org/) we first have to know what to fetch.
 A good start is to get an input querry, which can be just put into the MB-Api.
 It then returns a list of possible artists, releases and recordings.

-If the following chosen element is an artist, its discography + a couple tracks are outputed, if a release is chosen, the artists + tracklist + release is outputted, If a track is chosen its artists and releases are shown.
+If the following chosen element is an artist, its discography + a couple tracks are printed, if a release is chosen, the artists + tracklist + release is outputted, If a track is chosen its artists and releases are shown.

 Up to now it doesn't if the discography or tracklist is chosen.

 ### Metadata to fetch

 I orient on which metadata to download on the keys in `mutagen.EasyID3` .
-Following I fatch and thus tag the MP3 with:
+Following I fetch and thus tag the MP3 with:
 - title
 - artist
 - albumartist